 Dr David Nicholls is a dermatologist who specialises in all disorders of the skin, hair and nails.
 Much of his work involves assessing moles and removing skin cancers.
 Among other conditions, he is also able to assist those suffering from acne, achieving permanent, visible improvement in significant numbers of patients.

-Dr Nicholls returned to New Zealand at the end of 1989 to practice dermatology in Christchurch.
+Dr Nicholls returned to New Zealand to practice dermatology in Christchurch.
 He worked both in private practice and as a consultant dermatologist at Christchurch Hospital, until 2003.
 He has lectured in dermatology at the Christchurch Clinical School.
 In recent years he has held the post of Senior Clinical Lecturer in pathology at the Christchurch Clinical School.